-In today’s world of globalization and competition, Darwin’s theory about “survival of the fittest” stands true for the organisational setting as well.
-Organisation’s performance defines the success it will achieve.
+In today’s world of globalization and competition, Darwin’s theory about “survival of the fittest” stands true for the organizational setting as well.
+An organization’s performance defines the success it will achieve.
 Thus, performance management becomes essential for companies.
-However, the ‘right’ way of implementation is still an issue.
+However, the right way of implementation is still an issue.
 According to a survey by Wills Towers Watson, 96% of respondents feel performance management is important and only 64% said that these are effective2.
-A Trinet and Wakefield’s survey stated that 74% millennials feel they are “in the dark” about their performance.
+A Trinet and Wakefield survey stated that 74% of millennials feel they are “in the dark” about their performance.
 About 25% of employees leave due to lack of recognition.
 About 72% believe their performance would improve if proper feedback processes were in place3.
 Clearly, something somewhere is missing.

 The cycle of high-performance

 “Talent is the multiplier.
 The more energy and attention you invest in it, the greater the yield.”– Marcus Buckingham4